biopython/biopython/DEPRECATED.rst

 Function Tm_staluc in Bio.SeqUtils.MeltingTemp was deprecated in Release 1.78,
 and removed in Release 1.80.

+The method 'print_index' of the CodonAdaptationIndex class in Bio.SeqUtils.CodonUsage was deprecated in Release 1.80.
+Instead of self.print_index(), please use print(self).

 Bio.GFF (for accessing a MySQL database created with BioPerl, etc)
 ------------------------------------------------------------------
 The whole of the old ``Bio.GFF`` module was deprecated in Release 1.53, and